socketio/socket.io/README.md

 For an example, check out the chat [source](https://github.com/LearnBoost/Socket.IO-node/blob/master/test/chat.html).

-`io.setPath` is required in order for socket.io to find the Flash WebSocket files.
-The path should be the path where you checked out the Socket.IO client repository.

 ### Notes

-If you are serving you .swf from a other domain than socket.io.js you will need to change the lib/vendor/web-socket-js/WebSocketMain.swf to the insecure version.
+If you are serving you .swf from a other domain than socket.io.js you will need to change the WEB_SOCKET_SWF_LOCATION to the insecure version.

+	<script>WEB_SOCKET_SWF_LOCATION = '/path/to/WebSocketMainInsecure.swf';</script>

 The insecure version can be found [here](http://github.com/gimite/web-socket-js/blob/master/WebSocketMainInsecure.zip).

 IMPORTANT!
 When checking out the git repo, make sure to include the submodules.
 One way to do it is: